patdaburu/daburu-ts-npm/README.md

 * Under **Languages and Frameworks | TypeScript | TSLint** click the **Enable** checkbox.

 ### Spaces, or tabs?
 The `tslint` configuration in this project assumes the use of tabs instead of spaces.
 This may or may not be what you want.
-You can change that preference by editing the [indent] rule(https://palantir.github.io/tslint/rules/indent/).
+You can change that preference by editing the [indent](https://palantir.github.io/tslint/rules/indent/) rule.

 If you're using WebStorm, your default configuration may prefer spaces.
 If so, perform the following steps: